ReginaHaley/ReginaHaley/README.md

+## Career Changer and barrier buster.
+In technology, there are no real limitations...only challenges waiting for solutions.

 # 👋 Hi, I'm Regina Haley

 I’m a passionate and determined professional transitioning into the fields of **data analytics and software development**.. a move inspired by curiosity and now driven by purpose.